dockersamples/docker-hub-ml-project/README.md

 # End-to-End Machine Learning Pipeline with Docker for Desktop and Kubeflow

-This project is simple example of an automated end-to-end machine learning pipeline using Docker Desktop and Kubeflow
+This project is simple example of an automated end-to-end machine learning pipeline using Docker Desktop and Kubeflow.

 ![workflow](argo_workflow.png?raw=true)